Tain0098/configure-ad/README.md

 Login to DC-1

+Search Remote Desktop on the Window Bar

+Type in DC-1 public IP address

+Change to other users, then DC-1 username and password

+You in!

 Press Windows + R, type ServerManager, and press Enter to open the Server Manager.

 Click on Add Roles and Features.